teahouse-hosting/chaise/docs/prose/types.rst

 prescribe which one of these (or others) you use, but it may have opinions about how you use them (eg, frozen instances are unsupported).

-To this end, :class:`~chaise.DocumentRegistry` handles type taging through the :meth:`~chaise.DocumentRegistry.document` decorator.
+To this end, :class:`~chaise.DocumentRegistry` handles type tagging through the :meth:`~chaise.DocumentRegistry.document` decorator.
 (The passed name is the type tag stored.)